-ST AUGUSTINE OF CANTERBURY is a Catholic School under the trusteeship of the Archdiocese of Liverpool.
-It is maintained by St Helens Council.
-As a Voluntary Aided School, the Governing Body is the Admissions Authority and is responsible for taking decisions on applications for admissions.
-The co-ordination of admissions arrangements is undertaken by the Local Authority.
-For the school's year commencing September 2023, the Governing Body has set its admissions number at 125.
+St Augustine of Canterbury Catholic Academy is a Catholic high school within St Joseph Catholic Multi Academy Trust (SJCMAT) working in partnership with the Archdiocese of Liverpool.
+The Trust (Governing Body) is the Admissions Authority and is responsible for taking decisions on applications for admissions.
+The co-ordination of admissions arrangements is undertaken by the St Helen's Local Authority.
+For the school year commencing September 2025, the Governing Body has set its admissions number at 125 (one hundred and twenty five).

-Our principal role as a Catholic school is to participate in the mission of the Catholic Church by providing a framework which will help children to grow in their understanding of the Good News and in the practice of their faith.
+Our principle role as a Catholic school is to participate in the mission of the Catholic Church by providing a framework which will help children to grow in their understanding of the Good News and in the practice of their faith.
 The school will help the children develop fully as human beings and prepare them to undertake their responsibilities as Catholic in society.
 The school asks all parents applying for a place here to respect this ethos and its importance to the school community.
 This does not affect the rights of parents who are not of the faith of this school to apply for and be considered for a place here.

+Admissions to the school will be determined by the Governing Body.
+Parents must complete a Local Authority Preference Form or apply online via the website - School admissions - St Helens Borough Council.

+Faith Criteria Consideration - If you wish to have your application considered against the school's faith/denomination criteria then you should ALSO complete the Supplementary Form which is available on the school website and return it to the school (as per the guidance notes on the form).

+Statement of Special Educational Needs or Education Health Care Plan - Children with a Statement of Special Educational Needs or Education Health Care Plan that names a school will be offered place without using the admission criteria and will count as part of the school's published admission number.

-ADMISSIONS TO THE SCHOOL will be determined by the Governing Body.
-Parents must complete a Local Authority Preference Form or apply online via the website www.sthelens.gov.uk/admissions.
-If you wish to have your application considered against that school's faith/denomination criteria then you should ALSO complete the Supplementary Form which is available from the school.
-All preferences listed will be considered on an equal basis and, where there are more applications than the number of places available, the following set of OVERSUBSCRIPTION CRITERIA will be applied:
+All preferences will be considered on an equal basis and where there are more applications than the number of places available, the following set of oversubscription criteria will be applied:

+2. Oversubscription Criteria

 - 1. Looked after children and previously looked after children.
 This includes children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
 Baptised Catholic children who have a sibling in the school at the time of admission. - 3.
+Baptised Catholic children resident in the parishes of: - Holy Cross and St Helen;

+- St Mary's, Birchley

-Baptised Catholic children resident in the parishes of Holy Cross & St Helen; St Mary's, Birchley; St Mary's, Blackbrook and St Mary's, Lowe House. - 4.
-Other baptised Catholic children. - 5.
-Other children who have a sibling in the school at the time of admission. - 6.
-Children attending one of the following Catholic Feeder Primary Schools in the parishes named in criterion 3 above:
+- St Mary's, Blackbrook

+- St Mary's, Lowe House

+- 4. Other baptised Catholic children.

+- 5. Other children who have a sibling in the school at the time of admission.

+- 6. Children attending one of the following Catholic Feeder Primary Schools in the parishes named in criterion 3 above:

+- Holy Cross

-Holy Cross St Mary's, Birchley St Mary's Blackbrook Ss Peter & Paul St Thomas of Canterbury
+- St Mary's, Birchley

+- St Mary's Blackbrook

+- Ss Peter & Paul

+- St Thomas of Canterbury

 - 7. Children from other Christian denominations.
-Proof of Baptism in the form of a Baptismal Certificate or confirmation in writing that the applicant is a member of their Faith community from an appropriate Minister of Religion is required. - 8.
-Children of other faiths.
-An appropriate Faith Leader would need to confirm in writing that the applicant is a member of their faith group. - 9.
-Other children.
+Proof of Baptism in the form of a Baptismal Certificate or confirmation in writing that the applicant is a member of their Faith community from an appropriate Minister of Religion is required.

+- 8. Children of other faiths.
+An appropriate Faith Leader would need to confirm in writing that the applicant is a member of their faith group.

+- 9. Other children.